 Time needed: 10 minutes

 This post will look at 10 steps in how to be a landlord.
 Using a letting agent will seriously erode your profits especially in a climate with increasing regulation and cost.
-Moreover, as I have written about previously, letting agents do such a bad job, not only will you save money by becoming a landlord and managing your property but you’ll also have less stress.
-Listed below are the things I’ve found helpful in how to become a landlord.
+Moreover, letting agents do such a bad job, not only will you save money by managing your own property but you’ll have less stress.
+Listed below are the things I’ve found helpful in how to be a landlord.

 - Don’t use a letting agent